You may wish to provide materials to your students via the VLE. In the University of Aberdeen the VLE includes: MyAberdeen, MyMBChB, MyBDS, MyPA, etc.

 - You have the permission of the copyright owner to use the material this may be where you have obtained permission to use a specific item/section of a work that could not otherwise be used, or where permission has been granted via the use of a creative commons licence, or included in a general statement on copyright permissions within the item, website etc.

-- The library holds an electronic subscription to the resource.
+- The library holds an electronic subscription to an e-book or e-journal.
 In this case, you should provide a link to the item in your teaching materials rather than reproducing materials from the electronic source.
-Linking to electronic resouces not only allows the library to monitor usage of individual titles, it also eliminates the need for you to report your usage of the material to the CLA.

 Material can be included under a copyright exemption